(Stub of main portion of my Oct. 1979 trans-Siberian ticket – Moscow to Khabarovsk; 8,531 kilometers.)

 fresh rockfalls.
 In one area, the going was slow over a stretch of at

-least 20 kilometres where a huge landslide had completely blocked the
+least 20 kilometres where many landslides had completely blocked the

 KKH for over two weeks in October.
 The road was still badly scarred and

 the piles of debris on one side did not allow two vehicles to pass each

 After the bus finally crossed the last bridge over the Indus and

 headed out of the gorge, the driver stepped on the accelerator.
 As the

 road was still dangerous, some passengers became concerned that the bus

 was moving too fast.
 An Australian woman expressed her worries to a

 Pakistani passenger who translated for the driver.

 After more than 12 hours on the KKH the driver was clearly becoming tired